-substantially contribute to at least one of the environmental objectives set out in this Regulation.
-Icade substantially contributes to three of these objectives, namely climate change mitigation, climate change adaptation and the circular economy; The results presented in the Icade Group's report on EU Taxonomy alignment are summarised below.
+- substantially contribute to at least one of the environmental objectives set out in this Regulation.
+Icade substantially contributes to three of these objectives, namely climate change mitigation, climate change adaptation and the circular economy; - do no significant harm (DNSH) to any other environmental objective; - comply with minimum safeguards.

+The results presented in the Icade Group's report on EU Taxonomy alignment are summarised below.
 The detailed regulatory reporting tables and a methodological note, specifying the main assumptions on which this reporting is based, are presented in section 9.